W. W. Keeler: Early life and education

-Bill Keeler's parents were William and Sarah Louisa Carr, both of whom were of Cherokee descent.
+Keeler's parents were William and Sarah Louisa Carr, both of whom were of Cherokee descent.
 William was a stockman who had traveled from Bartlesville to the Texas Panhandle in 1908 to buy cattle.
 Sarah was then expecting her fourth child, but decided to accompany her husband.
 She delivered their first son in Dalhart.
 Only two of their children survived to adulthood: Bill and a sister, Blanche.
 Young Bill attended Bartlesville public schools.
 During high school and college, he spent his summers working on construction sites for Phillips Petroleum Company.
 In 1924, Blanche married Kenneth S. "Boots" Adams, who would later become president of Phillips Petroleum Corporation.
 The couple divorced in 1945.

 Keeler was born into the Long Hair Clan of the Cherokee.
-He moved to Bartlesville, Oklahoma as a child and lived with his grandmother due to his mother's ill health.
+He moved to Bartlesville, Oklahoma, as a child and lived with his grandmother due to his mother's ill health.
 She instilled into him "Indian ways" and Cherokee principles of morality.
-His mother eventually returned and attempted to raise him with white man principles and pushed for him to assimilate.
+His mother eventually returned and attempted to raise him with white principles and pushed for him to assimilate.
 The starkly contrasting influences from his mother and grandmother conflicted Keeler in his early life, but he ultimately successfully assimilated into white society.
 He began working part-time for Phillips Petroleum on various construction sites at age sixteen while still in high school, and continued during the summers while attending college.
 Keeler graduated from the University of Kansas with a degree in chemical engineering in 1930.

 Career at Phillips Petroleum Company

-Bill accepted a full-time engineering position at Phillips' Kansas City, Kansas Refinery even before he graduated.
+Keeler accepted a full-time engineering position at Phillips' Kansas City, Kansas Refinery even before he graduated.
 While living there, he met Ruby Lucille Hamilton, who had graduated from the nursing school at Trinity Lutheran Hospital in Kansas City, Missouri.
 The couple married in Kansas City on September 15, 1933.
 They remained in Kansas City, where their first two sons were born, until 1939, when he transferred to the Phillips refinery in Borger, Texas as chief chemist.
 The family moved back to Bartlesville in 1941, where their youngest son was born.
 During World War II, he supervised the construction of a new refinery Phillips built in Mexico.
 After the end of the war, he was promoted to manager of Phillips' refining department in Bartlesville.

-Keeler's work with Phillips Petroleum was quite a step forward for Indians of the time.
-He managed to climb through the ranks of a white-owned company despite being a Cherokee Indian.
+Keeler was successful in Phillips Petroleum at a time when Indians often faced discrimination in white-owned businesses.
 After working for nearly half a century with Philips Petroleum, he rose to CEO of the company in 1968 until he was forced to retire in 1973 due to reaching the company's mandatory retirement age.
-His success with Phillips Petroleum drew the attention of the federal government and displayed him as a leader that could be appointed to higher positions.
-Keeler was quoted as saying "easterners… are aghast" at finding he is Indian due to his success in the oil industry.
+His success with Phillips Petroleum made him a contender for a position in the federal government, which took interest in his work.
+Keeler was quoted as saying "easterners... are aghast" at finding he was Indian due to his success in the oil industry.